MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Specifies the bounding rectangle (in logical units).
 You can pass either a `LPRECT` or a [`CRect`](../../atl-mfc-shared/reference/crect-class.md) object for this parameter.

 *`ptStart`*\
 Specifies the x- and y-coordinates of the point that defines the chord's starting point (in logical units).
-This point does not have to lie exactly on the chord.
+This point doesn't have to lie exactly on the chord.
 You can pass either a `POINT` structure or a `CPoint` object for this parameter.

 *`ptEnd*`\
 Specifies the x- and y-coordinates of the point that defines the chord's ending point (in logical units).
-This point does not have to lie exactly on the chord.
+This point doesn't have to lie exactly on the chord.
 You can pass either a [`POINT`](/windows/win32/api/windef/ns-windef-point) structure or a [`CPoint`](../../atl-mfc-shared/reference/cpoint-class.md) object for this parameter.

 ### Return Value